 Actively participate in, and lead as appropriate, the transfer of critical clinical information for safe patient care.

-Advocate for clients who may be vulnerable and need of additional support services.
+Advocate for Participants who may be vulnerable and need of additional support services.

 Demonstrate accurate, complete and up-to-date documentation in line with EGHS policies and maintain a high documentation standard of all staff within the designated area.

-Identify and assist in the resolution of issues associated with client care including the need to escalate to bed based care if required.
+Identify and assist in the resolution of issues associated with Participant care including the need to escalate to bed based care if required.

-Maintain a safe working environment ensuring efficient use of skills to meet client needs.
+Maintain a safe working environment ensuring efficient use of skills to meet Participant needs.

 Participate in clinical governance activities as directed by the Manager of Community Nursing, including but not limited to activity reporting, clinical care auditing and quality improvement activities.